 Washington Employment Law

-When harassment, discrimination, or other wrongful work practices occur, the first step is to identify the potential laws and statutes that may have been violated.
+When harassment, discrimination, or other wrongful work practices occur, the first step is to identify the potential laws that may have been violated.
 The second step is to determine what legal avenues are available for compensation or otherwise addressing the wrongful act(s).

 Overview of Key Areas of Employment Law in Washington

-We believe that all employees should understand the laws governing what employers can and can’t do.
+I believe that all employees should understand the laws governing what employers can and can’t do.
 This material provides an overview of state employment law.